PHPOffice/PhpSpreadsheet/docs/topics/calculation-engine.md

 which returns a string containing a cell reference (e.g. `E11`) or a cell range reference (e.g. `E11:G13`).

+For more details on working with array formulae, see the [the recipes documentationn](./recipes.md/#array-formulae).

 ### Adjustments to formulae when Inserting/Deleting Columns/Rows

 Another nice feature of PhpSpreadsheet's formula parser, is that it can